armollica/TableShaper/README.md

 ### `> tt`

+Entry to the program.

-This is the entry to the program.
-It is nearly always followed by a series of commands, like `choose`, `filter`, or `mutate`.
+This command kicks off the program and is generally followed by a series of commands, like `choose`, `filter`, or `mutate`.
 Here you specify the input and output file with the `-i, --input` and `-o, --output` arguments.
 By default, the input will be `stdin` and the output will be `stdout`.